Removing paint from wood/wooden furniture

 - Sand the wood surface with a sander or sanding block, sponge starting with P120 and then P180

-Using a sander
+Using a sander to remove paint from wood

 If you’re planning on repainting the surface, then you don’t have to remove every speck of paint from the surface.
 Scuff it enough for the paint/primer to be able to adhere to.

 However, if you want to restore/restain the wood, you’ll have to sand it all to the bare wood.
 Using a sander is viable when you have a lot of flat surfaces to do.
 I’ll speed up the whole process.
 Just make sure you pick the right tool for the job.
-If you’re not sure, check my article on the best sanders for removing paint.
+If you’re not sure, check my article on the best sander for removing paint.

 For small objects and delicate surfaces and surfaces with a lot of details, you can always sand by hand using a sanding block or sponge.
 It’ll take a lot longer though so I’d consider using a paint stripper in this case.
 Make sure you test the paint for lead before you start!